From random matrices to long range dependence

 A few facts from the literature will be used in the proof of Proposition \ref{p1}, which we shall now list below.
-The first fact is essentially a consequence of the well known result that any two norms on a finite dimensional vector space are equivalent and that the square root is a continuous function on the set of non-negative definite (n.n.d) matrices.
+The first fact is essentially a consequence of the well known results that any two norms on a finite dimensional vector space are equivalent and that the square root is a continuous function on the set of non-negative definite (n.n.d) matrices.
 In the following, for a square matrix $C$, ``$C\ge0$'' means that $C$ is n.n.d., and $C^{1/2}$ denotes its n.n.d. square root. \comment{correction-36}

-\begin{fact} Suppose that for every $N\ge1$, $B_N$ is a $N\times p$ matrix, where $p$ is a fixed finite integer.
+\begin{fact} Suppose that for every $N\ge1$, $B_N$ is an $N\times p$ matrix, where $p$ is a fixed finite integer.
 Assume that

 Then $C\ge0$, and for any $p\times p$ symmetric matrix $P$

 \end{fact}

 The next fact is a trivial consequence of the Sylvester's determinant theorem